We've reviewed (and re-reviewed) more than 100 of the best web hosting providers so we know what makes the absolute best website hosting service.

 SEO Services: Yes | Free domain: Yes | Database backup and restore: Yes | Unmetered bandwidth : Yes

-The US-based web hosting company is one of the largest in the game and probably the best known one as well.
-It is also the biggest domain name registrar in the world with tens of millions of domain names in its portfolio.
-GoDaddy’s cheapest web hosting package (Economy) is decently kitted out at $2.49 per month when you sign for a year.
+The US-based web hosting company is one of the largest in the game, and perhaps the best-known.
+It's also the biggest domain name registrar in the world, with tens of millions of domain names in its portfolio.
+GoDaddy’s cheapest web hosting package (Economy) is decently kitted out, and costs $2.49 per month when you sign up for a year.

 This provider offers free backup and restore, free Microsoft Office 365 Business Email for one year, an uptime guarantee (99.9%), unlimited storage (although there’s only 100GB for the Economy package), as well as unlimited bandwidth and a free domain with the annual plan.

-A pretty nifty feature provided by GoDaddy on all its packages is the ability to increase hosting capacity on demand (e.g. when you experience a sudden surge in traffic) from within your hosting account.
+A pretty nifty feature provided by GoDaddy with all its packages is the ability to increase hosting capacity on demand (for example when you experience a sudden surge in traffic) from within your hosting account.

 Daily backups: Yes | Free SSL: Yes | Custom web console: Yes

-There’s flexibility here, as well, because you can opt for cPanel hosting, or ‘cloud web hosting’ via Tsohost’s own cloud architecture and custom web management console, which might appeal more to some.
+There’s flexibility here, as well, because you can opt for cPanel hosting, or ‘cloud web hosting’ via Tsohost’s own cloud architecture and custom web management console, which may appeal more to some.

 Tsohost’s technical support may not be the fastest out there in terms of response times, at least in our experience, but that said, it did provide clear and accurate answers to our queries.
 Performance levels are also solid, and the company offers a 60-day money-back guarantee, which is more than you’ll see with most providers.